A Beginner’s Guide to Renting Your First Apartment

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Ready to take that first leap into independent living?
-Settling into your first apartment is an incredible milestone in this long game of life, and whether you just graduated or are done saving up for rent prices, there are a few tips you should save in your back pocket.
+Settling into your first apartment is an incredible milestone in this long game of life, and whether you just graduated or are done saving up for rent prices, there are a few tips you should have in your back pocket.

 With this beginner’s guide to renting, you’ll learn how to find the right apartment for your needs, uncover financial costs big and small and explore how to transition into your new home with no stress.